ordina-jworks/ordina-jworks.github.io/_posts/2017-10-18-Ordina-Architecture-Kata.md

  - Checking and validating — Share the architecture with your team
  - Share information — Other people might have experience with a topic/technology

+### Unified Modeling Language (UML)

 Using a language like __UML__ can be useful, but then you should look at model-driven development.
 Also, be very aware that this way of working can become very inefficient.

+### Boxes and lines

 __Boxes and lines__ are a possibility too, and Bart recommends this pragmatic approach.
-Don’t make things more complex than they need to be, boxes and lines are fine.
+Don't make things more complex than they need to be, boxes and lines are fine.
-Just make sure to be consistent, provide a legend and make sure your stakeholders understand what you’re drawing.
+Just make sure to be __consistent__, provide a __legend__.
+Also make sure your stakeholders understand what you're drawing.
+It's important that you can discuss a matter while speaking the same language.

+Avoid fluffy diagrams and mixed abstractions.
+Don't mix eg. user interaction information with data flow information.

+### Decision log

-Document your decisions and alternatives in a __Decision log__.
+Document your decisions and alternatives in a __Decision log__, also known as Architecture Decision Record (ADR).
 It will prove itself useful in the near future and you oblige yourself to think more about the decision.

-Avoid fluffy diagrams and mixed abstractions.
-Don’t mix eg. user interaction information with data flow information.
+There's no need to invent the wheel here.
+There are several templates for different use cases available on the internet, for example in <a hreaf="https://github.com/joelparkerhenderson/architecture_decision_record" target="_blank">this ADR repo</a> on Github.

-Only document what’s useful.
+Only document what's useful.

 ## Viewpoints